Manssizz/CendrawasihLeech/README.md

-ytdlsync - Download Youtube video and upload to Drive. getsize - Get size folder in Drive. renewme - Cancel all download process. pytleech - Youtube downloader and send video/music to telegram. pytdlsync - Youtube downloader and send video/music to Drive. upload - Hmmm... wait rclone - [Admin Only] This will change your drive config on fly.(First one will be default) rename - To rename the telegram files.
+ytdlsync - Download Youtube video and upload to Drive. getsize - Get size folder in Drive. renewme - Cancel all download process. pytleech - Youtube playlist downloader and send to telegram. pytdlsync - Youtube playlist downloader and send to Drive. upload - Hmmm... wait rclone - [Admin Only] Change or edit rClone config. rename - To rename the telegram files.
 ```